microsoft/TypeScript-wiki/API-Breaking-Changes.md

+# TypeScript 2.4

+- The type `EnumLiteralType` was removed and `LiteralType` is used instead. `LiteralType` also replaces `.text` with a `.value` which may be either a number or string.
+See [String valued members in enums](https://github.com/Microsoft/TypeScript/pull/15486).

 # TypeScript 2.2

 - `ts.Map<T>` is now a native `Map<string, T>` or a shim.
 This affects the `SymbolTable` type, exposed by `Symbol.members`, `Symbol.exports`, and `Symbol.globalExports`.